-The Gordon brothers were lifelong hunting and fishing enthusiasts, which helped motivate them to design and build their first line of bows: "Gordon Royal Bows."
-They named their laminated "Standard B0-Tuff".
+The Gordon brothers were lifelong hunting and fishing enthusiasts which motivated them to design and build their own line of bows: "Gordon Royal Bows."
+They named their fiberglass laminate "Standard B0-Tuff".
 The laminate worked well on recurves and their bow market took off.
 Their bows performed so well with their fiberglass limbs that bow makers started purchasing Gordon laminates for their lines.

 In 1958-59, the Gordon Plastics “Royal Line” of bows included five models:

-In 1961-62, they added to more models to the line and changed the names of some models:
+In 1961-62, they added two more models to the line and changed the names of some models:

 In 1961 the three brothers also developed and manufactured the "Glashaft and Graflex" fiberglass arrow shafts, which they enjoyed field testing along with their latest designs in bows.